yuxuantao12/ib_cs_ia/README.md

 # IB Computer Science Internal Assessment
 This project was submitted in partial fulfillment of the requirements for Computer Science SL in the May 2025 session of the International Baccalaureate Diploma Programme (IBDP), receiving a score of 31/34.
-For IBDP students, please download the 'documentation' file in this repository to view the final report submitted to the IB, and the 'product' file for the complete source code of the solution.
+For IBDP students, please download the 'documentation' file in this repository to view the final report submitted to the IB, and the 'product' file for the complete source code of the solution (video not included for privacy purposes).

 ## 🥏 FrisbeeCrew – Community Web App for Frisbee Enthusiasts